BytezoTeam/Eventfully/docs/architecture.md

 - `schemas`: classes that represent the structure of database tables and documents without being directly connected to a database.

-### eventfully/search
+### eventfully/search.py

 Contains the search logic aka. querying meilisearch.

-### eventfully/crawl
+### eventfully/crawl/

-Contains all the logic to get the events from our sources in our own format with as much data as we can get.
-The data through web crawling in a specific time interval.
+Contains all the logic to get the events from our sources in our own format with as much data as we can get through web crawling in a specific time interval.
 The crawling for a source can be entirely self coded or the `auto_crawl` module can be used as a building block system for a scraper.

-### eventfully/static
+### eventfully/static/

 Static, mostly binary files for the site that don't change often, including images or css.

-### eventfully/templates
+### eventfully/templates/

 The HTML and jinja2 templates used by the application to render the frontend website, mostly on the server.

 ### eventfully/main.py

-The main entry point for the application, which defines most of the http routes and apis.
+The main entry point for the application.
+Starts the flask server, database and the crawler.

+### eventfully/routes/

+All web-accessible routes for users and APIs, loosely separated into files by function.

 ### tests/

 Mostly Python code that tests the main application in `eventfully/`.

-### .github/workflows
+### .github/workflows/

 Various CI/CD scripts that perform automated tasks on GitHub such as docker image building, quality control, and code linting.